accordionpeas/vent.js/README.md

 	Removes all event listeners

-	object.unbind();
+	vent.unbind();

 - 1 parameter

-	Removes all event listeners for the event 'change'
+	Removes all event listeners for the given event name

-	object.unbind('change')
+	vent.unbind('change')

 - 2 parameters

-	Removes just the 'onChange' callback for the 'change' event
+	Removes all event listeners for the given event name that match the callback function

-	object.unbind('change', onChange)
+	vent.unbind('change', onChange)

 - 3 parameters

-	Removes just the 'onChange' callback for the 'change' event with 'anotherObject' as the context
+	Removes all event listeners for the given event name that match the callback function and the context

-	object.unbind('change', onChange, anotherObject)
+	vent.unbind('change', onChange, anotherObject)

-Like the 'bind' method, the 'event' parameter refer to more than one event by passing it as a space-separated string.
+Like the 'on' method, the 'event' parameter may refer to more than one event by passing it as a space-separated string.

 # trigger

-> object.trigger(event, [*args])
+> vent.trigger(event, [*args])

 Triggers event listener(s) on an object.
 The arguments that are passed into this method are sent to the listener callback.